 We also need to learn (as society and culture) not to ignore or reject the feelings of fear.

 Managers leaders, change agents, must learn to feel the fear fully, sense it in their bodies and allow it to be in the field (the meeting room, the team…) as a natural part of a learning process –.
-They also need to learn not to take premature actions in the face of fear which only mask their own insecurities of not knowing what next.
+They also need to learn not to take premature actions in the face of fear (this only mask their own insecurities of not knowing what next).